Orwell Astronomical Society (Ipswich)

 During the Assyrian period, astronomy was, as with all early civilisations, largely astrological in nature.
 Movements of bodies in the sky were believed to be significant for individuals and, in particular, for kings and empires.
 The Assyrians therefore studied the motions of the Sun, Moon and planets very carefully, looking for omens, good or bad.
 They regarded the heavenly objects as gods.
 The priests therefore took most interest in the sky.
 Of all heavenly objects, the planets were the most inexplicable: their motions were restricted to a band of the sky and they would change direction, approach and recede from one another and change brightness.
 The Assyrians named the heavenly bodies as follows:

 The Assyrians believed that eclipses were important omens.
-They predicted lunar eclipses with reasonable accuracy and in their predictions accounted for effects like the invisibility of a lunar eclipse occurring in
+They predicted lunar eclipses with reasonable accuracy and in their predictions accounted for effects like the invisibility of a lunar eclipse occurring in daylight.

 Babylonian astronomy came to prominence after the Assyrian Empire began to weaken through wars.
 The Babylonians were the first to undertake astronomy as a science and they originated many of the names of groupings of stars and constellations used today, for example Taurus, Aquila and Leo.
 However, the boundaries of the constellations known to the Babylonians were different from those in use today.
 In Babylonian times, many bright stars were associated with days of the year.